If you need to create a mask that references a column in a different table to where the mask is defined then you will need to define a Join.

 In the Where condition example above you can see that the alias "ActionTable" was used to qualify column "WhatToDo".
 In this case it was unnecessary; however, if you were referencing the column "Comment" (which appears in multiple tables that are joined) then you must qualify the column name with the Table Alias otherwise you will encounter a runtime error similar to:

 Note: If you qualify a column name then you must use the Table Alias value.
 Do not qualify using the actual database, schema or table names as qualifiers (if different to the Alias) because this would likely result in an error at run time.

-You can define a Default Join for a Table so that if multiple masks need to use the same join then you can simply select each mask's checkbox "Use Default JOIN defined in this project at Table level instead" rather than having to repeatedly duplicate the join definition for each mask.
+You can define a Default Join for a table so that if multiple masks need to use the same join then you can simply select each mask's checkbox "Use Default JOIN defined in this project at table level instead" rather than having to repeatedly duplicate the join definition for each mask.

-You then create a Default Join in the same way as for a mask as described above.
+Next, click on the Create button to define a Default Join in the same way as for a mask as described above.